valmormn/valmormn/README.md

 I’m an engineer, developer and tech savvy based in Rio de Janeiro.

-Soldering iron is my favorite language.
-But currently I’m having an affair with Svelte.
+Soldering iron is my favorite language but currently I’m having an affair with Svelte.

 I'm interested in web technologies, data-driven control systems and internet of things.